warisHussain12/Crypto-Ballot/README.md

     ## Running the application:
 15. Go to the client directory and run ```npm run dev``` and don't close the terminal
-16. Open your browser and go to localhost:5173 or check the terminal what it says
+17. Open your browser and go to localhost:5173 or check the terminal what it says
+18. You need to install Metamask Browser extension and setup your account to continue

     ### I hope you saved all the files and the application is running.